Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 Cinderella’s Fairy Tale Hall

-This is a nice place to check out if it’s raining but other than that, I wouldn’t recommend it unless you’re a big fan.
-There’s not enough to engage small children, especially since most of the little dioramas are too high up for tiny tots to see.
+This is a nice place to check out if it’s raining but other than that, I wouldn’t recommend this if there’s a long line of people.
+There’s not enough to engage very small children, especially since most of the little dioramas are too high up for tiny tots to see.
 Our daughter did enjoy sitting on the throne, though!

 Parent Fun Factor: ★☆☆☆☆